Schomburg Center for Research in Black Culture: Hutson tenure (1948–1980)

-In 1948, Jean Blackwell, later Jean Blackwell Hutson, was named the director of the center.
+In 1948, Jean Blackwell was named the director of the center.
 In a 1966 speech, Hutson warned of the perilous status of the Schomburg collection.

 In 1971, the center began being supported by the privately funded Schomburg Corporation.
 The next year, funds by New York City were allocated to renovate the building at 103 West 135th, and it was renamed the building of the Schomburg Collection for Research in Black Culture.
 Simultaneously, the entire Schomburg collection was rounded up from various branch libraries and transferred to the center.
 In 1972, it was designated as one of NYPL's research libraries.

-In 1973, a building on the west side of Lenox ave between 135th and 136th was bought to be demolished and a new building could be constructed.
+In 1973, a building on the west side of Lenox Ave between 135th and 136th was bought to be demolished and a new building could be constructed.
 The location was chosen due to its proximity to other community agencies and because it was the "scene of the Harlem Renaissance."
 In 1978, the building on 135th Street between Lenox and 7th Avenues was entered into the National Register of Historic Places.
 In 1979, it was formally listed in the NRHP.

 Schomburg Center

 In 1980, a new Schomburg Center was founded at 515 Lenox Avenue.
 In 1981, the original building on West 135th Street which held the Schomburg Collection was designated a New York City Landmark.
 In 2016, both the original and current buildings, now joined by a connector, were designated a National Historic Landmark.

+The Roger Furman Theatre is located within the building.